Norfolk House

-Norfolk House, 31 St James's Square, Westminster, was built between 1748 and 1752 as his London townhouse by Edward Howard, 9th Duke of Norfolk (1686–1777) to the design of Matthew Brettingham (1699–1769), "the Elder", and was demolished in 1938.
-His country house and main seat was Worksop Manor in Nottinghamshire.
+The later Norfolk House at 31 St James's Square in the City of Westminster was built between 1748 and 1752 as the townhouse of Edward Howard, 9th Duke of Norfolk (1686–1777), to the design of Matthew Brettingham (1699–1769), "the Elder".
+This building was demolished in 1938.
+The duke's country house and main seat was Worksop Manor in Nottinghamshire.
 Norfolk House was built on a site formerly occupied by two houses, namely St Albans House, the residence of the Earl of St Albans (purchased by Thomas Howard, 8th Duke of Norfolk in 1722), and the other the residence of John Belasyse, 1st Baron Belasyse (1614–1689) (purchased by the 9th Duke of Norfolk in 1748).
 Both these houses were demolished in 1748 by the 9th Duke of Norfolk in preparation for his new house.

 St Albans House

 St Albans House was a royal residence for a short time, after the 9th Duke of Norfolk offered it to Frederick, Prince of Wales, following his marriage in 1736 to Princess Augusta of Saxe-Gotha.
 The couple lived there 1737–1741, and their son King George III was born in the house.
 The family moved to Leicester House in 1742, which remained the prince's home until his death nine years later, and that of his widow until her death in 1772.